LeoMosiah/flashcards/README.md

 # Flashcards

 Flashcards it's a mobile application which allows users to study a collection of flashcards build with react-native and redux.
+This app has been tested on an Android device.

 ## Instalation